-The Cap Cupboard is an on-campus food and resource center that is available to all students at Capital University.
+The Cap Cupboard is an on-campus food and resource center that is available to all at Capital University.
 Located in the lower level of the Student Union, the Cap Cupboard is staffed by student volunteers and professional staff members.
 The Cap Cupboard can also help students get connected with other resources, both on and off campus.
-During the academic year, the Cap Cupboard is open from 11am - 1pm and 4 - 6pm, Monday through Friday.
-Students can email@example.com time to set up a visit outside of these hours.
+During the academic year, the Cap Cupboard is open from 2 pm to 4 pm and 6 pm to 8 pm, Monday through Friday.
+Students can firstname.lastname@example.org time to set up a visit outside of these hours.
 Weekend Bags and Bags for Break are also available to students.

 Career Development helps students identify and implement career goals that complement their learning, development, and success.
 Students get assistance with all aspects of their major and career planning, applying for internships and jobs, and applying for graduate and professional school.
 Much of the work with first-year students focuses on choosing and changing majors, exploring careers, and applying for part-time jobs.
 The office works intentionally with all Undeclared students.

 The Center for Global Education provides the advising and review of education-abroad opportunities, information about exchange programs, and Capital-managed study abroad programs.
 The Office also counsels and advises international students and scholars in the areas of immigration regulations, living in the U.S., initial academic advising, health insurance, options on legal work opportunities, and assistance on connecting to university and community resources.
 The Intensive English Language Program (CIEP) is located within this department and provides intensive English instruction for academic purposes for non-native English speakers.

 CENTER FOR HEALTH AND WELLNESS

 The Center for Health and Wellness provides a comprehensive array of medical and mental-health services that will aid in the assessment, treatment, prevention, and promotion of health and wellness on campus.